-* OSP and/or the lead law enforcement agency send news release announcing activation and deactivation of the AMBER Alert.
-During activation, update news release(s) may be sent with important information needed to help safely recover the child.
+* OSP and/or the lead law enforcement agency send news releases announcing activation and deactivation of the AMBER Alert.
+During activation, updated news release(s) may be sent with essential information needed to help safely recover the child.
 Updates will also be made to the AMBER Alert website to keep the public informed while the search for the child and suspect occurs.

 Additional assistance that OSP may provide includes: